Princess Cruises Versus Celebrity Cruises: Which Is Better?

 Both lines have a very wide range of cabins on their ships.
 Inside right up to suites.

-However, I could see on my cruise that Celebrity is dedicating more energy on differentiating between cabin classes.
+However, I could see on my cruise that Celebrity Cruises is dedicating more energy on differentiating between cabin classes.

-For example, if I travel on Princess in a mini suite, I don’t have any dedicated, specific areas, but on Celebrity, their equivalent is Aqua Class, and they have a dedicated restaurant called Blu and some access to the spa and so on.
+For example, if I travel on Princess Cruises in a mini suite, I don’t have any dedicated, specific areas, but on Celebrity, their equivalent is Aqua Class, and they have a dedicated restaurant called Blu and some access to the spa and so on.

 Celebrity, however, has what they call the Retreat experience.
 Obviously, I have my suite, I have a dedicated deck which has, on the Edge-class ships, a plunge pool and on the other ships, it has a hot tub.
-I have a large retreat lounge, which is on a bigger scale than the Princess Concierge lounge.
-I have a dedicated restaurant (Luminae) with its own kitchen.
+I have a large retreat lounge, which is on a bigger scale than the Princess Concierge lounge, and I have a dedicated restaurant (Luminae) with its own kitchen.

 In my experience, if I was planning cruising in a suite again, excuse the pun here, Celebrity has the edge here for that.
 Possibly in a mini suite too, but for rest of the grades not.